Soapstone-Services/glassBead-001-atris/READMEASSISTANT.md

 # AI Assistant Context for Audius API Integration Project

 ## Project Overview
 This project integrates the Audius API into a LangChain-based application, creating an SDK for seamless interaction with Audius services.
 The focus is on search functionalities for users, playlists, and tracks, incorporating this SDK into a LangChain agent for AI-driven interactions with the Audius platform.
+This file exists to provide context for AI assistants in developer workflow.

 ## Current Focus
 - Refining the AudiusAPI class implementation